dapr/proposals/0010-R-components-healthcheck.md

 }
 ```

+#### Case 4
-**Case 4:** When ANY component in system DOES NOT implement Ping: Here we report ALL those components for which Ping is not implemented.
+    When ANY component in system DOES NOT implement Ping: Here we report ALL those components for which Ping is not implemented.

 HTTP Response code: 405 Method Not Allowed
 GRPC Response code (if implemented): 12 UNIMPLEMENTED